 Delicious chocolatey treats that feel so naughty, yet are packed with wholesome and satisfying ingredients.
-What’s not to love?
+What’s not to love about Paradise Squares?!

 Sometimes, another green smoothie or vegetable-heavy stir fry is just not ticking the munchies box and we yearn for a naughty comfort treat.
 That’s normal (even for very healthy eaters) you just need to ensure that you have nutritious alternatives for when the munchies strike!

 All the ingredients are wholesome and raw, full of nutrients and nut-free.
 Many of the healthy alternative treats currently doing the rounds on social media are made with dates and nuts, so this makes a refreshing change and of course, it looks and tastes like the well-known chocolate bar, yet so much better for you!

 GLUTEN-FREE (GF), DAIRY-FREE (DF), NUT-FREE (NF), VEGETARIAN* (V), VEGAN* (VV).
 However, do check the contents of the coconut cream and chocolate you are using!

 Coconut – contains lauric acid and capric acid which are anti-viral, anti-bacterial, anti-parasitic & anti-fungal.
 Also supports heart health in its raw form; coconut and their oils do not deserve their outdated reputation as a bad fat (beware hydrogenated versions of any oils which are now proven to contribute to heart disease).
 Coconut’s medium-chain fatty acids are easily used as an energy source rather than stored as body fat which may help speed up metabolism and may promote weight loss.